Chicken Lemon Rice Soup

 Instructions

-- Heat the olive oil in a large stockpot over medium heat.
+• Heat the olive oil in a large stockpot over medium heat.
 Add the onion, carrots, celery, 1 teaspoon of salt, and ½ teaspoon of pepper.
-Cook, stirring occasionally, until softened, about 10 minutes.
+Cook for 10 minutes, stirring occasionally, until the vegetables have softened.

-- Add the garlic and thyme.
-Cook, stirring constantly, until fragrant, about 1 minute.
-Add the chicken, the bay leaves and the remaining salt and pepper.
+• Add the garlic and thyme.
+Cook for 1 minute, stirring constantly, until fragrant Add the chicken, bay leaves and remaining salt and pepper.

-- Add the water and rice, and bring everything to a boil over medium-high heat.
-Reduce the heat to medium-low and simmer, covered, until the chicken is cooked through, about 25 minutes.
+• Add the water and rice, and bring everything to a boil over medium-high heat.
+Reduce the heat to medium-low and cook uncovered for 25 minutes, until the chicken is cooked through.

 Notes